QentiX/freelancer-portfolio-1s/README.md

 # freelancer-portfolio-1s
-  Простой сайт портфолио на HTML, CSS, JS
+  A simple portfolio website using HTML, CSS, JS